anirudh912/Cursor/README.md

 # Screen Text Scanner and Google Search

 ![Project Status](https://img.shields.io/badge/status-in%20progress-yellow)
-*A Python application that allows you to scan text from your screen using OCR (Optical Character Recognition) and search the extracted text on Google.
-The search results are displayed in a pop-up window with clickable links.*
+*A Python application that allows you to scan text from your screen using OCR (Optical Character Recognition) and use the extracted text on webservices like Google Search.
+The task results are displayed in a pop-up window.*

 ---

 ## 🚧 Project Status
 This project is currently **in progress**.
-New features and improvements are being actively worked on and will be added soon.
+New webservice plugins, features and improvements are being actively worked on and will be added soon.
 Stay tuned for updates!

 ---

 ## Features
 - **Text Scanning**: Select a region of your screen to extract text using EasyOCR.
-- **Google Search**: Automatically search the extracted text on Google.
-- **Clickable Results**: View search results in a pop-up window with clickable links.
+Possible to scan text in an image to be used for convenience.
 - **Customizable Shortcut**: Set a custom shortcut key for scanning.
+- **Customizable Use Cases**: Can be set to use any other webservice(by default it is Google Search with hyperlink results).
+Or also can be configured for other tasks using the scanned text.

 ---